 The Board has determined that all of its current members, except for Mr. Grech, are independent.
-In addition, the Board previously determined that Mr. Kellow and Darren R. Yeates, our Executive Vice President and Chief Operating Officer, were not independent during their tenures.
 In making independence determinations, the Nominating and Corporate Governance Committee and the Board consider all relevant facts and circumstances, including (1) the nature of any relationships with us, (2) the significance of the relationship to us, the other organization, and the individual director, (3) whether or not the relationship is solely a business relationship in the ordinary course of our and the other organization's businesses and does not afford the director any special benefits, and (4) any commercial, industrial, banking, consulting, legal, accounting, charitable, and familial relationships.
 For purposes of this determination, the Board generally deems any relationships that have expired for more than three years to be immaterial.
 The Board also considered the relationships described below in "Review of Related Person Transactions."
 The Audit Committee, Compensation Committee, Health, Safety, Security, and Environmental Committee, and Nominating and Corporate Governance Committee are each comprised of independent directors.